GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 /****************************************************************************
 Changes
 *****************************************************************************/
+Rev 16: Results testing should allow 8, 16, and 32-bit writes now.
+Multi-select
+	is also enabled on the results list.

 Rev 15: Added Page Up/Down functionality on the results display.
 Note that this
 	shifts the actual page, as opposed to scroling the box, so set your page sizes as desired.